oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

 ## Task 2: Create a VB Studio instance

 Provision a VB Studio instance to develop and deploy a web app.
-You can create only one VB Studio instance in an Oracle Cloud account.
+You can create only one VB Studio instance for an Oracle Cloud account, and it must be created in the `root` compartment.
 Before you attempt to create an instance, make sure your account has no other VB Studio instance provisioned.

-1. Your VB Studio instance requires OCI resources such as VMs for builds and storage buckets for project data.
+1. Your VB Studio instance requires OCI resources such as VMs for CI/CD builds and storage buckets for project data.
 It's recommended that you create a dedicated compartment to host these resources, so they aren't mixed with your other resources.
 To create a dedicated compartment for VB Studio resources:

    a.
 Click the navigation menu ![Menu icon](images/hamburger.png), select **Identity & Security**, then **Compartments**..